How to Add Humour and Comedy to Your Brand

 Here is a classic example of a creative and humourous advert from Panasonic:

 The ad creatively makes use of the environment.
 It’s funny, unique, and attracts attention.
 It promotes the product effectively as well.
 But be careful when you craft creative ads.
-The audience needs to know it’s an advert, not an art exhibition.
+The audience must know it's an advert, not an art exhibition.

 Know your audience